Joint Statement: Roundtable on FGM/Khafz in India

-15. Jamaat resolutions: As done in Australia, United States of America, UK Canada and other countries around the world, Jamaat resolutions must be passed all over India asking members of the Bohra community to refrain from practising FGM/Khafz, and follow the laws of the land wherein FGM/Khafz is illegal under existing laws.
+15. Jamaat resolutions: As done in Australia, the United States of America, the UK, Canada, and other countries around the world, Jamaat resolutions must be passed all over India asking members of the Bohra community to refrain from practicing FGM/Khafz, and follow the laws of the land wherein FGM/Khafz is illegal under existing laws.
 Similar resolutions should be passed by other community leaders practicing FGM/Khafz.

 We Speak Out

 Dr. Syeda Hameed